Tamim bin Hamad Al Thani: First legislative election and scrapping thereof

-On 29 July 2021, Sheikh Tamim signed Law No. 6 of 2021 for the conduct of first legislative (Shura Council) election in Qatar and fifth in the Gulf cooperation Council (GCC).
-The law was first approved in a 2003 constitutional referendum but was never enforced.
-Of the 45 seats of the Shura Council, two thirds (30 seats) were elected, while the emir appointed the remaining 15 members of the council, giving this minority group and his cabinet overwhelming power of decision making on issues of defense, foreign policy and other critical issues of the state.
+On 2 October 2021, elections for 30 out of 45 seats of the Shura Council were held for the first time, after many postponements since 2005.
+The other 15 remained appointed by the Emir, giving this minority group and his cabinet overwhelming power of decision making on issues of defense, foreign policy and other critical issues of the state.
 The Assembly's powers are limited.
 The body can only question the prime minister, who is appointed by the Emir of Qatar, on his policies if two-thirds of the members agree, which was unlikely given that one third of its members were appointed by the Emir.
-This law was widely criticized by international rights groups for the exclusion of naturalized Qatari citizens and other groups.
-On 2 October 2021, the first ever election held in Qatar recording 63.5 per cent voter turnout but with protests by disenfranchised groups.
+Some observers, especially after the abolishment of further elections in 2024, noted that the timing of the election, after many delays, shortly before the 2022 FIFA World Cup, suggested that the election had more to do with Qatar wanting to improve its international image than with genuine political liberalization.

 Eligibility for the vote was limited to people aged 18 years and up who had a grandfather born in Qatar; candidates were required to be at least 30 years of age and of Qatari origin.
-Some members of the seminomadic Al Murrah tribe were barred from the election, causing discontent among some members of the tribe.
+Some members of the seminomadic Al Murrah tribe were barred from the election, causing discontent among some members of the tribe, and drawing criticism from international human rights organisations, who characterised it as "arbitrary voter disenfranchisement.
 Some members and supporters of the Al Murrah tribe were arrested after protesting the law.
+Human rights organisations criticised this as repression of the right to free expression and freedom of assembly.
 After the vote controversy, Tamim pledged equal citizenship and ordered legal amendments.

 In November 2024, the initial experiment of legislative elections that took place in the 2021 general poll was formally discontinued.
-The electoral component for the advisory assembly was fully eliminated, scrapping the planned "general election" process for its seats and returning the appointment power to the Emir.
+The electoral component for the advisory assembly was eliminated, scrapping the planned "general election" process for its seats and returning the appointment power to the Emir.